-ALWAYS start from the bottom with a wide tooth comb and work your way up to the top.
+ALWAYS start from the bottom with a wetbrush (this brush is life-changing) and work your way up to the top.
 Spray on some detangler if it’s super knotty.
-Then brush it through again with a wooden brush if you must – these bristles are much gentler than metal bristles.
-I’m OBSESSED with that wooden brush.
 You wouldn’t believe how long it takes me to brush out my hair sometimes…but it’s essential if you want long locks of love.
 So usually I let it air dry before brushing it at all BUT I always brush it out before showering and also use a wide-tooth comb in the shower while the conditioner is soaking in, gently brushing it through to prevent wet tangles post-shower.

-Lastly, before bed, braid your hair in a loose braid so you wake up with natural waves (I do this every night) instead of crazy messy bed head that you have to slowly brush out.
-Use a scrunchie instead of a tight hair tie.
+Lastly, before bed, braid your hair in a loose braid so you wake up with natural waves (I do this every night), instead of crazy messy bed head that you have to slowly brush out.
 Or loosely pull it back into a low pony tail so you don’t sleep on it and cause more damage throughout the night.
+I love a cute scrunchie instead of a tight hair tie.